pdrohm/pdrohm/README.md

 - 🔭 I'm currently working as mobile developer at Instituto SENAI de Tecnologia, with React and React Native as main stack.
-- 🌱 I'm studying Analysis and Systems development at UNIASSELVI
+- 🌱 I'm studying Analysis and Systems development at UNIASSELVI.
-- 🤔 I like to study about Sec Info, specially pentest and vulnerabilities.
+- 🤔 I like to study about Sec Info, specially pentest, vulnerabilities and hardware hacking.

-- ⚡ Fun Fact: I studied 2 years of Physical Education.
-My hobbies includes Jiu Jitsu and gym.
-I decided to quit P.E because I didn't see myself working in the area.
-I discovered programming later, and I've been passionate about computers since I was little.

-- 📫 Contact: opedrohenriquemarques@gmail.com
+- 📫 Contact: phmarquesdev@gmail.com
 - Portfolio: https://www.phmarques.com.br.